raspberrypilearning/getting-started-with-git/worksheet.md

 	git commit -am 'finish find function`
 	```

-1. Now imagine that you've made a horible mistake.
-You've been working for awhile and you've deleted your `find_snitch()` function, adn then performed a commit.
+1. Now imagine that you've made a horrible mistake.
+You've been working for awhile and you've deleted your `find_snitch()` function, and then performed a commit.
 With Git, it's easy to go back in time and restore an earlier version of any of your files.
 Let's first look at the commit history of the file.

 	```bash
 	git log snitch-sniffer.py